hugoledoux/simplaz/README.md

 simplaz
 =======

-A simple Python package to read LAZ files (LAS too).
+A Python package to read LAZ files (LAS too).
 Basically it's a wrapper around [Rust las](https://docs.rs/las) and it exposes the most useful methods.

+It doesn't read in memory the whole file, so you can just iterate over each point sequentially without worrying about your RAM comsumption.

 Only reading at this moment; writing is for later.